sst/guide/_chapters/setup-error-logging-in-serverless.md

 });
 ```

-We wrap all of our wrap functions using the error handler.
+We wrap all of our Lambda functions using the error handler.

+Note that, the `handler-lib.js` needs to be **imported before we import anything else**.
+This is because the `debug-lib.js` that it imports needs to initialize AWS SDK logging before it's used anywhere else.

 ### Commit the Code